-First of all it is important to carefully assess data from secondary data sources to ensure that it actually meets the needs of the topic under investigation.
-It is rather tempting to use readily available data simply because it is convenient, which might not do justice to the research, which is supposed to be conducted.

-It is also vital, especially when using quantitative secondary data, to make sure that it is reliable and credible.
-This might be easy, if there is a clearly described methodology and methods section, or if you are able to access the raw data.
+It is important to carefully assess data from secondary data sources to ensure that it meets the needs of the topic under investigation.
+It is tempting to use readily available data because it is convenient, which might not do justice to the proposed research.
+It is also vital, especially when using quantitative secondary data, to ensure that it is reliable and credible.
+This is straightforward if there is a clearly described methodology and methods section, or if you can access the raw data.
 If the secondary data you are using has already undergone a peer review process or other quality assurance processes, this is also a good indication of a high standard of quality of data.
 If important information like the methodology, the means of data collection or the method of analysis is omitted, be sure to be aware of these limitations.
-In some cases it might be possible to ask for more details, which might be worthwhile considering.
+In some cases, it might be possible to ask for more details from the original author.

 Online surveys

-Surveys are one of the most popular and commonly used methods to collect data for studies and for community assessments.
-Surveys use questions that developed on a specific topic, theme, and aimed to collect the same information from all respondents.
-They usually used by researchers to collect information about gender, sexual orientation, health, well-being, economical, demographical aspects as well as access to HIV or other health services.
+Surveys are one of the most commonly used methods to collect data for studies and community assessments.
+Surveys use questions developed on a specific topic or theme and aim to collect the same information from all respondents.
+Researchers use them to collect information about gender, sexual orientation, health, well-being, economic, demographic aspects as well as access to HIV or other health services.
 (21)

-Surveys can be conducted in several different ways: by using an online platform, through email, personally in telephone or face to face interviews.
-However, during the COVID-19 pandemic online platforms for data collection became preferable due to safety reasons.
-First, it does not require a personal contact and as a result the risk for contracting the infection is minimal.
-Second, for some specific issues participants might feel more secure when they do not have direct contact with a data collector.
+Surveys are conducted through online platforms, email, telephone or face-to-face interviews.
+However, during the COVID-19 pandemic, online platforms became the preferred data collection resource for safety reasons.
+It eliminates any personal contact and the risk of infection.
+Aditionally, some participants feel more secure when they do not have direct contact with a data collector.

-So, when is the best way to use surveys when you are planning to conduct CLM?
-Well, this method is the most appropriate when your questions and information needs are best answered by the participants themselves.

 Advantages and disadvantages